dmd-program/dmd-100/projects/ritual/ritual_interview.md

 ## Post work to the Studio

-1. Submit an image of your notes from your journal pages.
+1. Submit an image of your journal notes.

 ## Citation: